ArkadiyBalakin/EKS-Terraform/README.txt

 INSTRUCTION FOR MAKEFILE:

-- make backend - Creates S3 remote backend with Dynamodb table for state lock
+- make tfstate - Creates S3 remote backend with Dynamodb table for state lock

 - make plan - init initialize a working directory containing Terraform configuration files.
 The terraform plan command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure